appsparkler/study/android-kotlin/kotlinFunctions.md

 ```

 ## Trailing lambda syntax
+If a function's last parameter is a function type, you can use trailing lambda syntax to move the lambda expression after the last parenthesis when you call a function
 ```kt
 // repeat takes a function as the 2nd argument.
 We can pass it like so: repeat(4) {